 - Out of gas (diesel fuel) ("OG")

 - Auto Gen Start (AGS) control module on generator in "fault" mode

 - Gen Control (CTRL 03) function set to OFF

 - Dead generator starter battery

+- Fuel line valve turned off

 - 1. Fill fuel tank and prime the lines - 2.
-Reset the AGS module by toggling the PRO-Verter power switch OFF, then ON - 3.
-Set the Gen Control to ON or AUTO. - 4.
-Charge or replace generator starter battery
+Reset the AGS module by toggling the PRO-Verter power switch OFF, then ON - Set the Gen Control to ON or AUTO. - 4.
+Charge or replace generator starter battery - 5.
+Turn on fuel line valve (should be vertical for ON)